SatDump/SatDump/README.md

 satdump metop_ahrpt baseband metopb.wav products metopb_ahrpt -samplerate 6000000 -baseband_format i16
 ```

 Live processing, to process data directly while receiving it with your SDR is supported, but currently being re-written...
 So please wait!

+### Notes on Falcon-9 Camera processing

+The resulting .mxf file should be readable by software such as VLC, but as it may contain errors, VLC turned out not to be the best at handling this.
+I personally got my bests results with GStreamer, using the following command :

+`gst-launch-1.0 filesrc location="camera.mxf" ! decodebin ! videoconvert ! avimux name=mux ! filesink location=camera.avi`

+And then converting to mp4 with

+`ffmpeg -i camera.avi camera.mp4`

 # Building / Installing